Available Leave Categories for Graduate Students

 An enrolled student in good standing who chooses to take a leave of absence because they are pregnant or have recently given birth shall return to their program in good academic standing following an approved leave period up to one academic year, subject to the administrative requirements described above, unless there is a medical reason for a longer leave, in which case standing in the graduate program shall be maintained during that period of the leave.

 The Institute also provides reasonable accommodations to pregnant students consistent with federal and state law.
 Reasonable accommodations may include allowing pregnant students to maintain a safe distance from hazardous substances, allowing them to make up tests and assignments that are missed for pregnancy-related reasons or excusing of absences that are medically necessary.
 If in Caltech housing, students may remain while on pregnancy leave.

 Students on detached duty must register for full-time study, and may receive a stipend or salary.
 The student's funding must be arranged with the Adviser and funding agency.
 Students on detached duty are eligible for Caltech health care benefits.

-Detached duty is allowed for a fixed duration up to a year at a time and renewable with the concurrence of the Adviser, Option Representative, and the permission of the Dean of Graduate Studies.
+Detached duty is allowed for a fixed duration up to a year at a time and renewable with the concurrence of the Advisor, Option Representative, and the permission of the Dean of Graduate Studies.
 Students must petition the Office of Graduate Studies, agree to the conditions for detached duty, and submit documentation in order to be eligible for detached duty.

 Returning from Leave or Detached Duty